 The investigator noted that the resident’s 02/10/2016 TAR (Treatment Administration Record) documented no facility-acquired bedsore noting “zero new skin issue.”
 However, the resident’s Nurse’s Note documented on the next day a “Noted 3.0-centimeter necrotic area to the right heel; continue skin prep and heel protectors.”

 Glen Carbon Illinois Nursing Home Abuse Lawyers

-If your loved one has been mistreated, neglected or abused while residing at Eden Village Care Center, call the elder abuse attorneys at Rosenfeld Injury Lawyers at (888) 424-5757.
+If your loved one has been mistreated, neglected or abused while residing at Eden Village Care Center, call the elder abuse attorneys at Rosenfeld Injury Lawyers LLC at (888) 424-5757.
 Our dedicated Illinois nursing home law firm can ensure your family receives the financial compensation your loved one deserves for their damages.
 All shared information remains confidential.

 We accept all nursing home abuse and neglect cases on contingency.
 This means we are paid for our legal services after we have negotiated a settlement on your behalf or have won your case at trial.